Lennart Mertens

-Lennart Mertens (born 14 August 1992) is a Belgian footballer who plays as a forward for Deinze in the Challenger Pro League.
+Lennart Mertens (born 14 August 1992) is a Belgian professional footballer who plays as a forward for Beveren in the Challenger Pro League.

 Career

 In July 2016, Mertens joined Belgian First Amateur Division club Deinze on a free transfer.
 He made his competitive debut for the club on 27 August 2016, coming on as a 70th-minute substitute for Gert van Walle in a 3-1 Cup defeat to Lommel.
 After scoring 28 goals in 24 games during the 2019-20 season, Mertens signed a new three year deal with the club.

+On 27 November 2024, Mertens joined Beveren, after his club Deinze went bankrupt.